gregorybchris/myxa/README.md

 For large packages, most of the time breaking changes only affect a small proportion of users.
 If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade, even across major version boundaries.

-> Note: It sorta goes without saying that Myxa performs only compile-time checks.
-As it turns out, using only static analysis to determine backwards-compatibility at runtime is fairly difficult :)
+> Note: Myxa compatibility checks are compile-time only.
+Runtime compatibility checks, as you might know, are _quite_ difficult.

 ## Installation